Trail Project

 After the analysis and public comment period, the agency prepares a Record of Decision that outlines the necessary actions and decision to proceed with the proposal.

-Federal: US Army Corps of Engineers
+US Army Corps of Engineers (USACE)

 Corps permits are a necessary for any work in the Nation's navigable waters which includes wetlands and streams.